 “Yeah,” Ena said, forcing a smile.
 “I can’t wait.”
 Though he always felt at peace with Sasof, the need to truly fight had been growing ever-stronger, as of late.
 He looked out the window and wondered what Sasof would say if he told her his growing desire.

-Sasof turned away from the window and looked worriedly at her fiancée.
+Sasof turned away from the window and looked worriedly at her fiancé.
 She opened her mouth as if to speak, but hesitated.
 Closing it, she smiled, almost sadly.
-“Come on,” she said, taking his hand and pulling him toward the stairs of the tower which led down to the branch-stair, “Your mother will want to wish you a happy birthday as well, I expect.”
+“Come on,” she said, taking his hand and pulling him toward the stairs of the tower which led down to the branch-stair.
+“Your mother will want to wish you a happy birthday as well, I expect.”

 Opening the door to his home, Ena and Sasof stepped inside.
 “Mother?”
 Ena called; the inside of the house seemingly empty.
 “I’m home, and I’ve brought--”